 - Increase Transaction Value from our partners.
 We aim to increase overall Transaction Value from our partners across our insurance verticals by continuously improving the volume and accuracy of customer conversion data, eliminating friction between consumer handoffs, and developing additional tools and features to increase engagement.
 We believe that providing our platform participants with better value and a larger selection of high-quality Consumer Referrals over time will lead to increased spending on our platform. - Improve ecosystem efficiency.
 We believe that traditional customer acquisition models are highly inefficient, charging platform users inflated prices while lacking the transparency and granularity to allow participants to reach end consumers effectively.
 We were founded to disrupt and address these systemic inefficiencies and will continue to do so by enhancing automated buying strategies and granular price discovery processes.
 We will continue to expand our platform and drive value for all participants within the ecosystem by increasing the data integration with our partners into our platform. - Bring new partners to our platform.
 There are potential buyers and sellers who are not yet using our platform.
 We intend to gain adoption of our platform with new insurance partners through business development, word-of-mouth referrals, and inbound inquiries. - Grow our product offerings.
 We are constantly exploring new ways to deliver value to our partners through development of new tools and services and improvement of our conversion analytics model.
 We believe that providing further customized solutions and higher touch services for our partners will enhance the stickiness of our offerings and drive more customer acquisition spend and users to our platform. - Deepen our relationships with agents.
 We intend to strategically expand our insurance agency relationships to capture additional customer acquisition spend within our core insurance verticals.
 We have a dedicated team working to incorporate agents into our digital platform and help them expand their customer acquisition capabilities.
-We generated over 71 million Consumer Referrals in the twelve month period ended June 30, 2020, equipping us with valuable conversion insights to help us optimize consumer routing to agents based on their desired goals.
-This dedicated team will continue to enhance our agency capabilities.

-• Expand into and scale new verticals.
+We generated over 60 million Consumer Referrals in 2019, equipping us with valuable conversion insights to help us optimize consumer routing to agents based on their desired goals.
+This dedicated team will continue to enhance our agency capabilities. - Expand into and scale new verticals.
 While we have primarily focused our efforts on growing our core insurance verticals, we continue to seek expansion opportunities in markets that share similar characteristics.
-For example, we entered the health insurance and life insurance markets in 2014, and were able to scale to \$157.2 million in Transaction Value for the year ended December 31, 2019, representing 38.2% year over year growth, and \$85.2 million in Transaction Value for the six month period ended June 30, 2020, representing 40.6% growth from the six month period ended June 30, 2019.
+For example, we entered the health insurance and life insurance markets in 2014, and were able to scale to \$155.8 million in Transaction Value for the twelve months ended December 31, 2019, representing 37.0% year over year growth.
 We believe our vertical-agnostic platform and established playbook for entering new markets will allow us to capture attractive market opportunities effectively.